Who Are They?

-Along with these official requirements, you should also show a proficiency in other facets of art, like drawing.
+Along with these official requirements, you should also show proficiency in other facets of art, like drawing.
 Sometimes it’s good to show your unique style, other times it’s good to show your artistic versatility (or at least your willingness to be versatile).

 Someone who sticks to one style can make some exceptional work, but what happens when the project requires a different look and feel?
 It’s important to never stop creating for yourself (and your eventual fans), but working as an animator might require flexing your selfless muscle.

 Define your artistic principles and stick to them, but be willing to listen to criticism and new ideas (especially in the early days).

 Art is an ever-changing medium that will require you to adapt to different situations outside of your comfort zone.
 Companies want people who will bring a unique flair to the creative department.
 This can take many forms, and it can be extremely valuable–but not at the expense of your teamwork abilities.

 The national average salary for flash animators is $74,117 USD.
 This depends on the usual factors: your experience, the company, the project, and where the company is based.

 Case-in-point: The highest entry-level animation salaries in the United States are in California, around $88,150 USD, so geography plays a big part in what you can make.